aksh-sood/terraform-modules/aws/README.md

 ##### [KMS](./aws/modules/kms/)

-The KMS module creates a KMS key are that is used for default EBS encryption and node EBS volume encryption with alias as ```generic-cmk``` .
+The KMS module creates a KMS key are that is used for default EBS encryption and node EBS volume encryption with alias as ```generic-cmk-{environment}``` .

 ##### [EKS](./aws/modules/eks/)